 When it comes to managing your money, everything needs to be balanced well.
 Reserve some time to go over what you’re currently investing your money in and see how well balanced it is—that means everything from your home to the stock market.
 By doing this, you’ll know just how much work you need to do to center your financial life and prepare for any big investments!

-Want to know where you stand in the five values of life tied to happiness (Your 5 Cores), take this two minute Core Values Quiz to get your core score in the five values of life.
+Want to know where you stand in the five values of life tied to happiness (your five cores)?
+Take this two-minute Core Values Quiz to get your core score in the five values of life.

 For more gamified habit hacks to build momentum in your life, follow me on IG, FB Group, and Tik Tok.